MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 This configuration uses [advanced client settings](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.

 By default, the Azure Information Protection scanner has a timeout period of 00:15:00 (15 minutes) to inspect each file for sensitive information types or the regex expressions that you've configured for custom conditions.
-When the timeout period is reached for this content extraction process, any results before the timeout are returned and further inspection for the file stops, logging the message **Timeout occurred.
-Only using partial content**.
+When the timeout period is reached for this content extraction process, any results before the timeout are returned and further inspection for the file stops.
+In this scenario, the following error message is logged in %*localappdata*%\Microsoft\MSIP\Logs\MSIPScanner.iplog (zipped if there are multiple logs): **GetContentParts failed** with **The operation was canceled** in the details.

 If you experience this timeout problem because of large files, you can increase this timeout period for full content extraction: